Dorman Products (FRA:RAB) Beneish M-Score: -2.32 (As of Jun. 25, 2026)

 Dorman Products Business Description

 Dorman Products Inc is a supplier of original equipment parts for automobiles.
-The company produces automotive and heavy-duty replacement parts, automotive hardware, brake parts, and fasteners for the automotive and heavy-duty aftermarket.
-The products are sold under the Dorman brand and its sub-brands OE Solutions, Help!, Conduct-Tite, and HD Solutions through aftermarket retailers, regional and local warehouse distributors, specialty markets, and salvage yards.
-It operates as a single reportable operating segment, namely, the sale of replacement and upgrades parts in the motor vehicle aftermarket industry, serving passenger cars, light-, medium-, and heavy-duty trucks as well as specialty vehicles.
-The company operates in the United States.
+It offers automotive and heavy-duty replacement parts, automotive hardware, brake parts, and fasteners for the automotive and heavy-duty aftermarket.
+The products are sold under the Dorman brand and its sub-brands OE Solutions, Help!, Conduct-Tite, Super ATV, etc., through aftermarket retailers, warehouse distributors, specialty markets, and salvage yards.
+The company operates through three business segments, which include Light Duty, Heavy Duty, and Specialty Vehicle.
+A majority of its revenue is generated from the Light Duty segment, which designs and markets replacement parts and fasteners mainly for passenger cars and light trucks.
+Geographically, it derives key revenue from the United States.